The 2023 D&D Beginner's Complete Guide to the 5e Fighter Class

 Psst!
 This is a great example of why the fighter is such an EASY class for new D&D players; one of its best abilities is passive... you just become better automatically!

-Speaking of hit points... one of the key advantages of the Dungeons and Dragons 5e fighter class is the "Second Wind" feature, which gives fighters an additional hit point pool that recharges after a short rest.
+Speaking of hit points... one of the key advantages of the Dungeons and Dragons 5e fighter class is their ability to heal themselves every short rest.
+The "Second Wind" feature, which is like a limited well of stamina, gives you a "burst of adrenaline," turning that sword slash into a flesh wound.
+Mechanically, it gives fighters an additionally hit point pool that they can use as a bonus action, which is VERY handy when they are surrounded by orcs taking advantage of flanking rules...

 6. Ability to Get Extra Actions in Combat